js567/picarro-serial-udp/README.md

 # picarro-serial-udp
-Simple Python script for converting serial from Picarro gas composition sensor to UDP for network data transfer
+Simple script for transferring serial data from Picarro gas composition sensor over UDP

 ## To set up for RCRV: